jbeyers/mrmr/docs/plan.md

   - Adding new drives should be seamless
   - Can ingest new drives with data already on them
   - Adding new empty drives immediately makes them available.
-- Simple
-  - Everything in userspace
-  - No server architecture
-  - If the metadata falls over, an rsync should get everything back

 ## Decisions